Sustainability and Resilience in the Netherlands - Spring 2018

 Course Fees and Expenses

-- $2250, International Programs Office Course Fee: covers hotels (2 or 3 persons per room), breakfasts, ground transportation (train, metro passes, bicycle rental, bus), and entrance fees.
-Note: the course fee may be decreased once the number of students is set.
+$2500, International Programs Office Course Fee: covers hotels (2 or 3 persons per room), breakfasts, ground transportation (train, metro passes, bicycle rental, bus), and entrance/admission fees.

-- $900-$1100*, Estimated Airfare: to be booked as a group fare and paid separately by students.
+$1500*, Estimated Airfare + other expenses: to be booked as a group fare and paid separately by students.
 AIRFARE is Not included in course fee above.
-Will depart from Boston on Friday March 11 (Arrive Paris Sat AM, March 12) and return from Amsterdam to Boston on March 20 (bus back to Amherst Sunday evening, March 20.
+Will depart from Boston on Friday March 11 (Arrive Paris Sat AM, March 12) and return from Amsterdam > Boston on March 20 (bus back to Amherst Sunday evening, March 20.

 What to do if you are interested in the Course:

 1. Register for the class with IPO: http://www.ipo.umass.edu/?go=SustainableCities